Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 ### Physical design and implementation

-1. Write an SQL script to create the database structure in SQL Server.
+1. Write an SQL script to create the database tables in SQL Server.
 Save this script to a `.sql` file.
-2. Create the database in SQL Server.
+2. Create the database tables in SQL Server.
 3. In SMSS, create a database diagram that shows your tables and relationships, etc.
 4. Design a minimal set of indexes on your tables and write an SQL script to create them.
 Save this script to a `.sql` file.